AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 - **Workflow definition** This section contains the description of the workflow, including the triggers and actions in your workflow.
 This section also contains how the Logic App runs these triggers and actions.
 - **Connections** This section stores the information about the connectors that you use in the workflow.

+### Monitor VM changes using Azure Event Grid and Logic Apps

+VM can publish events to an Azure event grid.
+In turn, the event grid pushes those events to subscribers that have queues, webhooks, or event hubs as endpoints.
+As a subscriber, your logic app can wait for those events from the event grid before running automated workflows to perform tasks.

+If you want to your logic app to run only when a specific event or operation happens, add a condition that checks for the `Microsoft.Compute/virtualMachines/write` operation.
+When this condition is true, your logic app sends you email with details about the updated virtual machine.

 ---

 ## Azure API Management (APIM) service